7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 One Day in New York: How to Sample NYC in a Day

-In the town of Blue Mountain Lake, the Adirondack Experience is a can’t-miss museum that tells the story of the Adirondack Park and people that call it home.
 This is a truly fantastic museum and is worth saving a few hours to experience.
 While in town, you can also explore local art at the Adirondack Lakes Center for the Arts.

 Continue on the journey enjoying the incredible scenery of the Adirondacks as you pass by spots like Long Lake and Tupper Lake.
-Veer off onto NY-3 east for your final stop for the evening in Saranac Lake, New York.
+Veer off onto NY-3 East for your final stop for the evening in Saranac Lake, New York.

 The next day, explore the history of this community at the Saranac Laboratory Museum and learn how the community was built by tuberculous patients.
 You can also visit the former home of author Robert Louis Stevenson.

 Finally, take NY-86 the short distance to Lake Placid, home to two Winter Olympics.
 While in town, tour the Lake Placid Olympic Museum, High Falls Gorge, and enjoy shopping in this quaint town.
-End your weekend road trip with a climb up Cobble Hill for great views of Lake Placid.

 READ NEXT